San Francisco Bay Area Hand Club

 Directed by David L. Nelson, M.D.

-The San Francisco Bay Area Hand Club is a group of approximately 130 hand surgeons and 30 hand therapists who meet twice a year.
-The meetings consist of a social hour, with wine and hors d'oeurvres followed by dinner, and culminating in a talk on a hand surgery topic by a nationally prominant hand surgeon.
+The San Francisco Bay Area Hand Society is a group of approximately 130 hand surgeons and 30 hand therapists who meet twice a year.
+The meetings consist of a social hour with wine and hors d'oeurvres, starting at 6 pm, followed by dinner from 7 to 8, and culminating in a talk on a hand surgery topic by a nationally prominant hand surgeon.
 The Club is open to any surgeon or therapist who treats hand patients.
 There are no membership dues or applications, and the group's only function is the lectures.
 Please contact Dr. Nelson, at 1363 South Eliseo Drive, Suite B, Greenbrae, Ca 94904, or at 415-925-0501, to be added to the list or for more information.

 Download the registration form here.